jadeforrest/blog/content/posts/2021-09-21--service-provider-model/index.md

 * **A lack of slack can lower innovation**.
 Since you’re moving from task to task or project to project, you often don’t get to see the larger patterns in an area, and have the time to explore larger impact changes to improve in those areas.
 Your work will tend to be more low level and tactical.
 * **Hard to manage incoming requests**.
 It can be hard to understand the context of the requesting teams, and understand how the work maps to the value delivered for the business.

-### If you use this model
+## If you use this model

 * **Evaluate how realistic it is to service the needs of the organization**.
 You can often use measurements to keep an eye on things -- turnaround time for requests, or 95 percentile for turnaround time.
 If your engagements are longer-lasting, interview people and make sure you’re aware of the impact of projects that don’t get prioritization.
 Try to be conscious of the impact of latency, and of shifting priorities.
 If the team isn’t set up in a realistic way, it’s time to have some serious discussions about its future.
 * **Use automation projects to give your team higher leverage**.
 This is a balancing act, because you have to balance the need to help people with the need to get automation work completed.
 Sometimes the only way to dig your way out of the hole you’re in when using the service provider pattern is to make your customers less happy while you automate the improvements.
 * **Communicate prioritization and tradeoffs**.
 You want people to understand what they can expect from you and what they can’t.
 A big source of frustration dealing with service provider teams is not being able to predict whether they'll be able to give you something and how long it will take.
 * **Switch to another model**.
 There are often better [coordination models](/coordination-models/) you can use, that you can gradually transition to.

-### Service provider versus other coordination models
+## Service provider versus other coordination models

 * I try to avoid this pattern whenever possible.
 I prefer [embedded](/embedded-model/) and consulting patterns with designers, [self-service](/platform-teams-and-the-self-service-model/) and consulting patterns with infrastructure, and a centralized liaison pattern with architecture.
-For software teams, I tend to prefer cross-functional independent executor teams, or self-service models.
+For software teams, I tend to prefer cross-functional [independent executor](/independent-executor-model/) teams, or [self-service](/platform-teams-and-the-self-service-model/).
 For IT, I’m not an expert on what makes sense -- let me know if you’ve seen alternative patterns that are more effective, or if a service provider model really is the best fit.
 * If you can move from being a hard dependency to a soft dependency, that will make the organization more effective.
 You can sometimes do this by switching to a consultant model.
 For example, having teams do their own infrastructure work, but having an infrastructure team there to help with hard problems, can be a better model than having one team do infrastructure work for everyone.
 Ideally, with the consultant model you’re not actually doing the work, just guiding people on what needs to be done and best practices.
 There is a lot of nuance to this, we’ll discuss more in the Consultant post (soon).
 * One way to make other teams’ dependencies on you softer is to give them a default approach when you’re not able to help them.
 For example, designers might have a design library, and encourage people to “do their best” when design isn’t available to help.
 (A design library can be automation for designers).
 You can tell people not to plan on your team being able to do work for them unless they’re a “top 3 priority”.
 This is not at all ideal, but it’s better than the alternative of them planning for your help when it’s not realistic.
 * It’s often best to have a long-term goal in mind which is a different coordination model, like [self-service](/platform-teams-and-the-self-service-model/).
 You can often scare up investment by selling that vision and showing progress towards it.
 This can take a long time to transition to, but be a highly valuable improvement.
 Combining [self-service](/platform-teams-and-the-self-service-model/) and a consultant approach can actually work pretty effectively.
 You get customer awareness by being a consultant, but continually aim to make your work product [self-service](/platform-teams-and-the-self-service-model/).
 This can also ease some of the transition pain to getting to a [self-service](/platform-teams-and-the-self-service-model/) model.